alex-a-soto/alexsoto/building-an-eink-laptop.md

 tags:
   - blog
 ---
-# Building an E Ink Laptop
+# Building an E-Ink Laptop

 A series where I'm documenting my process of designing and building an eink laptop.